Single View Refractive Index Tomography with Neural Fields: Results

 \section{Results}

 In this section we present results of our method on general refractive tomography problems.
-We generate ground truth refractive fields inside of a three-dimensional volume, where the refractive index takes a constant value of 1 outside of the region of interest.
-Each ground truth refractive field is defined via a $(16 \times 16 \times 16)$ grid by evaluating a continuous function at the grid points.
-The ground truth continuous field was evaluated by linearly interpolating between these grid points.
-Image measurements are rendered using a pinhole camera with a $64 \times 64$ resolution.
-Throughout this section, we quantify the accuracy of our reconstructions by sampling the ground truth and reconstructed fields on the same uniformly spaced $16 \times 16 \times 16$ grid of sample points as the ground truth and report the PSNR.
-When calculating the PSNR, we first subtract 1 from the refractive index.
+We generate ground truth refractive fields inside of a three-dimensional volume, where the RI takes a constant value of 1 outside the region of interest.
+Each ground truth refractive field is defined by evaluating a continuous function at regularly spaced grid points.
+The continuous field is then evaluated by linearly interpolating between these grid points.
+Image measurements are rendered using a pinhole camera with a $64^2$ resolution.
+Throughout this section, we quantify the accuracy of our reconstructions by sampling the ground truth and reconstructed fields on the same uniformly spaced grid of sample points as the ground truth and report the PSNR.
+When calculating the PSNR, we first subtract 1 from the RI.